 - Add email to your account.
 The purpose of adding email is to communicate with you if you forget the passcode.
-The window also have the option to Skip it if you don’t want to enter email address.
+The window also has the option to Skip it if you don’t want to enter the email address.

 What is the purpose of WhatsApp two-step verification?

 WhatsApp released the update to create an additional layer of security when you register with WhatsApp again.
 The two-step verification is needed when you have to register and transfer your WhatsApp account to another device using the same SIM and phone number.